Blackfoot River Fly Fishing

 The prolific hatches of huge Salmon Flies, Golden Stones, big Mayflies, Caddis, and a smorgasbord of terrestrial insects work these opportunistic feeders into a fly-grabbing frenzy.

 Most of our Blackfoot River Fly Fishing is done from a raft with 9ft 5 and 6 weight rods, and tossing big dry flies on a short line in fast, broken, clear water.
-But, as renowned as the Blackfoot is for its superb dry fly fishing and as much as we love to fish dry flies, for various reasons the fish aren’t always “looking up”.
+However, as renowned as the Blackfoot is for its superb dry fly fishing and as much as we love to fish dry flies, for various reasons the fish aren’t always “looking up”.
 When those conditions prevail we feed them nymphs and streamers.
-However, some of our biggest fish are caught on subsurface offerings!
+Actually, some of our biggest fish are caught on subsurface offerings!

 Ready To Fish The Blackfoot River?
 Contact us today!